 Our Hope is not a resort or a spa, nor is it a cold institution or a hospital.
 Our work happens in a gracious home hidden in a historic West Michigan neighborhood.
 This is an inviting space, providing a safe and comfortable setting for you and your family, especially children, to visit and participate in the healing process.

 Compared to similar programs, Our Hope is one of the most cost-efficient options.
 While our services are priced at or below those of other U.S. facilities, we are willing to work with every woman in need to make the treatment she deserves affordable.
 Please don't let your concerns about finances dictate whether you take the next step.
 Just call us or contact us online--we'd love to work with you to help you get the treatment you deserve.

 Ready for us to help you take the next step?

-Please call us at 616-451-2039 or contact us online by clicking here.
+Please call us at 616-451-2039 or contact us online.
 We'd love to answer your questions, discuss our services or make an appointment for you with one of our Clinical Therapists.